Ultimate Guide to Japanese Customs

 If you are part of a team attending a meeting together, talk beforehand about what role everyone is playing.
 Do not decide or agree to things on your own, deliberate with your team first.
 The opposite side may be doing the same thing so pay attention to everyone who attends.
 Don’t interrupt your teammates or the other side.
 Wait until you’re sure they’re done before adding your input.

-Japanese business culture has specific rules on where everyone sits.
+Japanese business customs have specific rules on where everyone sits.
 Everyone from the same company sits on the same side.
 Customers are placed furthest from the door.
 Sit where you are directed and if no one directs you, it’s polite to ask before finding yourself a random seat.

 Just like visiting a home, visiting another business often includes bringing gifts for your host.
 This doesn’t always happen but if the other side brings gifts and you don’t reciprocate you’ll seem rude and entitled.
 If you are meeting with multiple people, bring enough gifts for everyone and set something different aside for any higher-ups.